Golovnin Incident: Captivity

 The crew were kept in separate cells in a well-guarded wooden prison.
 During the imprisonment, the Japanese began interrogating the officers with many precise questions that revealed the lack of knowledge of both cultures toward each other.
 On 25 August, the commander brought Golovnin his personal wares from his cabin on the Diana, much to his surprise.
 However the Diana had not been captured but had simply sent these items ashore.
-He was later brought before the governor of Hokkaido and made to discuss the events that had taken place by Resanov and Chwostoff.
+He was later brought before the governor of Hokkaido and made to discuss the events that had taken place by Resanov and Khvostov.
 The governor handed him a letter from the remaining officers of the Diana; they explained why they could not save them in the Kurils and that they would work towards their release.
-Golovnin was also provided with another letter that had been written in 1806 by Chwostoff and stated that he had annexed the island of Sakhalin in the name of the tsar.
+Golovnin was also provided with another letter that had been written in 1806 by Khvostov and stated that he had annexed the island of Sakhalin in the name of the tsar.
 The Japanese had also annexed Sakhalin in 1807 in fear of growing Russian interference.
 The letter convinced many of the Japanese that Golovnin was a Russian spy.
 The Japanese continued pressing questions to Golovnin, and he and the crew were moved to a new prison in Matsumae.